Friday, March 29, 2013

 Pope Francis: The New World Pontiff

-"The Pope has a great responsibility towards his followers and I hope that he will be able to finish what he started until the last breath of his reign.
+"The Pope has a great responsibility towards his followers, and I hope he can finish what he started until the last breath of his reign.
 We need a leader who will resolve the issues that created trouble and confusion among his people.
-May His Holiness remain to be strong in all levels so he will be able to act on duties vested in him."
+May His Holiness remain to be strong at all levels so he will be able to act on duties vested in him."

-The Pope has a great responsibility towards his followers and I hope that he will be able to finish what he started until the last breath of his reign.
+The Pope has a great responsibility towards his followers, and I hope he can finish what he started until the last breath of his reign.
 We need a leader who will resolve the issues that created trouble and confusion among his people.
-May His Holiness remain to be strong in all levels so he will be able to act on duties vested in him.
+May His Holiness remain to be strong at all levels so He will be able to act on duties vested in Him.

-'The Pope' not only shows greatness as a title, but it is such a great responsibility and accountability to uphold.
-I highly admire and respect 'The Pope' as my source of inspiration and religious wisdom and 'The Pope' who believes and teaches people that 'There is A Certain Holiness in You'
+'The Pope' not only shows greatness as a title, but it is a great responsibility and accountability to uphold.
+I highly admire and respect 'The Pope' as my source of inspiration and religious wisdom and 'The Pope' who believes and teaches people that 'There is A Certain Holiness in You.'.

 © 2013 Del Cusay